 - Dana L. on California: Central and Southern

-The itinerary for Days 4-6 may differ slightly depending on the boat schedules to Santa Cruz Island.
+The itinerary for Days 5-7 and 13-14 may differ slightly depending on the boat schedules to Santa Cruz Island and the pelagic out of San Diego.
 However, the elements of the tour will remain the same.

 This tour is limited to ten participants with two leaders.